Grand Haven High School

-Grand Haven High School (GHHS) is a public secondary school in Grand Haven, Michigan, United States.
-It is the sole comprehensive high school in the Grand Haven Public Schools district, and one of two in northwest Ottawa County; the other being Spring Lake High School.
+Grand Haven High School (GHHS) is a public secondary school in Grand Haven Township, Michigan, United States (with a mailing address in the city of Grand Haven).
+It is the sole comprehensive high school in the Grand Haven Area Public Schools district, and one of two in northwest Ottawa County; the other being Spring Lake High School.

 Demographics

 The demographic breakdown for the 1,781 students enrolled in 2020–21 at Grand Haven High School was: